Command-line options

 --colour[=(auto|always|never)], --color[=(auto|always|never)]

-New in version 2.6.4: Configure whether or not Agda’s standard output diagnostics should use ANSI terminal colours for syntax highlighting (e.g. error messages, warnings).
+Added in version 2.6.4: Configure whether or not Agda’s standard output diagnostics should use ANSI terminal colours for syntax highlighting (e.g. error messages, warnings).

 always